Gotxiko/gohtmx-fw/Readme.md

 ### locales

 locales holds the translations.
-Each language has its own folder, and inside it, a .json file for each page.
-Each .json filename is the same as the route we want to translate.
-The .json file contains the translations for the page, as well as the filename of the ejs template to use.
+Each language has its own folder, and inside it, a .json file with all the contents.
+The .json file holds a key per page/partial.
+Use the names of the html files for the keys, not the route/slug/name used to access it.

-For new pages, create a new .json file with the same name as the route, and add the translations for the page, as well as the template to use.
-Fastify routes will use the slug toload the proper ejs with the proper translations.
+For new pages, add to locales/slugToFileMap.json the routes we want to be accessible to the user.
+Key is the slug/route, its value the filename of the HTML to load.

 ### server

-server holds all the files that pertain to the SSR of the site.
+Holds all the files that pertain to the SSR of the site.
 All in Go, using mux for routing.

 ## Getting Started